Environmental issues in Kenya: Deforestation

 Forestry output has also declined because of resource degradation.
 Overexploitation over the past three decades has reduced the country's timber resources by one-half.
 At present only 3% of the land remains forested, and an estimated 50 square kilometres of forest are lost each year.
 This loss of forest aggravates erosion, the silting of dams and flooding, and the loss of biodiversity.
-Among the endangered forests are Kakamega Forest, Mau Forest and Karura Forest.
 In response to ecological disruption, activists have pressed with some success for policies that encourage sustainable resource use.

-Kenya is in the contient of Africa.
 The 2004 Nobel Peace Prize went to the Kenyan environmentalist, Wangari Maathai, best known for organizing a grassroots movement in which thousands of people were mobilized over the years to plant 30 million trees in Kenya and elsewhere and to protest forest clearance for luxury development.
 Imprisoned as an opponent of Moi, Maathai linked deforestation with the plight of rural women, who are forced to spend untold hours in search of scarce firewood and water.

 Widespread poverty in many parts of the country has greatly lead to over-exploitation of the limited resources in Kenya.
 Cutting down of trees to create more land for cultivation, charcoal burning business, quarrying among other social and occupational practices are the major threats of environmental degradation due to poverty in rural Kenya.
 Regions like Murang'a, Bondo and Meru are affected by this environmental issue.

 Kenya had a 2018 Forest Landscape Integrity Index mean score of 4.2/10, ranking it 133rd globally out of 172 countries.

 Littering and solid waste collection

 Collected solid waste that has spilled onto a road.

-Littering and the illegal dumping of rubbish is a problem in both urban and rural Kenya.
-Almost all urban areas of Kenya have inadequate rubbish collection and disposal systems.
+Littering and illegal dumping are widespread issues in both urban and rural settings in Kenya, with a general lack of infrastructure to maintain consistency in waste collection and management.
+In most urban centers, only fractions of total waste is collected by government entities, with the rest being disposed of by residents through open dumping and burning.
+Eldoret, the fastest growing city in Kenya, has experienced issues in its waste management infrastructure, including improper dumping, difficulty in accessing households, and delays in waste collection.
+Additional obstacles include a willingness among residents to participate in sustainable practices for household waste such as separating waste for collection rather than burning it.

+Solid waste management in Kenya is governed by the country's Sustainable Waste Management Act of 2022, which proposed a framework to manage Kenya's waste.
+However, lack of enforcement mechanisms and low levels of resources have posed obstacles in implementation.
+In addition to municipal solid waste, electronic waste (e-waste) has emerged as a growing concern due to increased consumption of electronic devices and changing waste streams.
+A significant amount of e-waste is handled informally with only a limited share processed through recycling systems.